Tropicalbunny/MyRepo/README.md

 color: #FFFFFF;

 Fonts:
-for titles i have used: 'Cinzel', as a backup serif for text i have used: 'Josefin Sans', as a backup sans-serif i have used two fonts so i could create a sense of hirearchy across the site
+For titles i have used: 'Cinzel', as a backup serif For text i have used: 'Josefin Sans', as a backup sans-serif I have used two fonts so i could create a sense of hirearchy across the site

 #### Notable Design Decisions.

-i decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link
+I decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link

 I added Photos behind the location containers, i felt the site was a little bland. this made a sublte but big difference. (photo includes two with and two without)